TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

-Today, I’ll show you six tips on how to wash a car on a hot sunny day.
-I know that it may be hard to follow all the tips below, but try to implement most of them.
+Today, I’ll share six tips for washing a car on a hot, sunny day.
+I know it may be hard to follow all the tips below, but try to implement most of them to achieve the best results.

 - Wash one section at a time